-Located at an altitude between 4,200 m (13,800 ft) and 5,400 m (17,700 ft) in the southern region of Andean mountains in southwestern Bolivia, the Eduardo Avaroa Reserve extends over an area of 714,745 ha (1,766,170 acres) and includes the Laguna Colorada National Wildlife Sanctuary.
+Located at an altitude between 4,200 m (13,800 ft) and 5,400 m (17,700 ft) in the southern region of the Andean mountains in southwestern Bolivia, the Eduardo Avaroa Reserve extends over an area of 714,745 ha (1,766,170 acres) and includes the Laguna Colorada National Wildlife Sanctuary.
 The entire reserve is part of the larger Los Lípez Ramsar site.

 Eduardo Avaroa Andean Fauna National Reserve protects part of the Central Andean dry puna (oligothermic) ecoregion.
 The reserve's major attractions are erupting volcanoes, hot springs, geysers, lakes, fumaroles, mountains and its three endemic species of flamingos in particular.

 The reserve's climate in winter (May to August) is dry, generally with no rain during the summer (December to April).
 The average temperature is 3 °C (37 °F).
 The lowest temperatures are recorded during the months of May, June and July.